 If you would like to nominate yourself as a coordinator for a new language please go ahead.
-If more than one person nominates themselves as coordinator for the same language, please contact each other and resolve how you will manage your efforts.
+If more than one person nominate themselves as coordinator for the same language, please contact each other and resolve how you will manage your efforts.

-Please contact the Community Assistant or the GUI translation team leader to see you name entered in the about Box of QGIS.
+Please contact the Community Assistant or the GUI translation team leader to see you name entered in the About Box of QGIS.

 If you like to help translating QGIS into a your language please assign to the translators mailing list and ask who is already working on that language to coordinate and collaborate.

 To start QGIS with the appropriate localization, run qgis with the option –lang=<language code> or change localization in QGIS under Settings -> Options -> Locale.

 The QGIS interface is natively programmed in English.
 However, it is designed to be translated into any language quite easily.
 At this moment over fifty other languages are already available (though not all well maintained).